jschauma/puddy/README.md

-     Many organizations offer public DNS services on multiple IP addresses; if the list of resolvers to use contains multiple IP address for the same organization, and you only want one of those servers, specify the -1 (numeric one) flag.  puddy will then pick only of the IPs for each orga- nization from the input set.
+     Many organizations offer public DNS services on multiple IP addresses; if the list of resolvers to use contains multiple IP address for the same organization, and you only want one of those servers, specify the -1 (numeric one) flag.  puddy will then pick only one of the IPs for each organization from the input set.
 Note: If an organization's resolvers are reachable via both IPv4 and IPv6 addresses, then puddy will prefer the IPv6 address.

      If the -d flag is specified, puddy will query a short list of hardcoded public resolvers known to support DNS-over-HTTPS with results returned in